 Our product pipeline for REM-001 is based on technology that was originally developed by Miravant.
-We acquired this technology, which includes scientific and regulatory data and product know-how, through an asset purchase agreement.
+We acquired this technology, which includes scientific and regulatory data and product know-how, through the St. Cloud Agreement.
 We rely on trade secret protection for our confidential and proprietary information related to REM-001 and have filed patent applications to protect our intellectual property.